leidi2004/100-days-of-code/log.md

 **Today's Progress**: I gained a better understanding of the value of using max-width in building responsive layouts.

 **Thoughts**:  I realized that I had been using max-width and width together incorrectly.
-I set a specific timeframe goal to complete my project, and I successfully achieved it.
+I set a specific time frame goal to complete my project, and I successfully achieved it.
 Additionally, I aimed to write shorter yet responsive CSS, and I accomplished that as well.
 I had some concerns about the way I was naming classes using BEM.

 **Link(s) to work**: [Tribute Page](https://github.com/leidi2004/TributePage)